• Skip to main content

 • News

 Mark Steven Greenfield, Jimmy the Crow, 2012, Black cotton thread on black cotton, 36 x 30 in.
-UC Irvine Jack and Shanaz Langson Institute and Museum of California Art, Gift of Mark Steven Greenfield
+UC Irvine Langson Orange County Museum of Art, Gift of Mark Steven Greenfield

 Jimmy the Crow